 Royal Road Productions has also presented its innovative programs at Carnegie Hall (Weill), the Goethe Institutes of Boston and Los Angeles, and Symphony Space.

-2019 projects include a new show, called European Composers of Hollywood's Golden Age starring soprano Karyn Levitt and pianist Jed Distler at the York Theatre, as well the forthcoming release of the film, Happy Birthday Eric Bentley!
+2019 projects include a new show, called On Hollywood and Weimar The Songs of European Composers from the Golden Age of Film starring soprano Karyn Levitt and pianist Jed Distler at the York Theatre, as well the forthcoming release of the film, Happy Birthday Eric Bentley!
 A Centennial Tribute Concert, for broadcast on arts channels.

 Founder and President of Royal Road Productions, Karyn Levitt has produced numerous theatrical concerts at prestigious venues, including Carnegie Hall (Weill), Shakespeare & Company, Symphony Space, Amherst College, Hunter College, Vassar College, Bates College, USC, and the Goethe Institutes of Boston and Los Angeles.
 Royal Road Productions, Inc., has received a major arts grant from Nokia and a research grant from USC for the project Eric Bentley’s Brecht-Eisler Song Book.
 Ms. Levitt is a graduate of Oberlin College, where she earned her degree with Honors in English Literature.
 Her professional background also includes singing, acting, composing, writing, editing, and performance coaching.